timOTdev/0034_web_developer_bootcamp/notes.md

 - USING `<%- %>`
 - Will evaluate your code IE `<strong>Make bold</strong>`
 - It's also dangerous because users can run harmful script tags
-- Moment.js is a useful date package to structur dates
+- Moment.js is a useful date package to structure dates

 - TRUNCATING POSTS
 - we use `substring()` method